Crozzers/EmailBlocker/README.md

 ## Running the program
 * Open the folder you downloaded the program to
-* Double click the "setup.bat" file.
+* Double click the `setup.bat` file.
 This will move all the files into the right places so that the program can run
-* Double click on "EmailBlocker.bat" to run the program
+* Double click on `EmailBlocker.bat` to run the program

 If you want to read the source code for this program it is contained within the '.py' files.